id-rotatcepS/TF2Spectator/README.md

 <pre>
 !command&lt;tab&gt;console command with {0} and {1} substitutions from user id and command arg&lt;tab&gt;help text when chat types !help command
 !com2|aliasCom2&lt;tab&gt;console command&lt;tab&gt;help text for both com2 and its alias
+redeem command title|!chatCommand&lt;tab&gt;redeemed/commanded by user "{0}" with message {1}
-ababba18-d1ec-44ca-9e30-89303812a601&lt;tab&gt;redeemed command with {0} user and {1} args
+redeem with a title that changes sometimes|ababba18-d1ec-44ca-9e30-89303812a601&lt;tab&gt;redeemed command with {0} user and {1} args by ID.
 </pre>
-Until title-based redeems are working, you have to use the reward id as a command name or alias.
+Title-based redeems are easier, but if you want to change the title you'll have to change the config file unless you use the reward id as an alias.
 One way to get that is "inspect" an edit button of the item in the rewards editor...
 ![image](https://github.com/id-rotatcepS/TF2Spectator/assets/66532903/2244fcb6-b593-46b8-9882-33f231967699)

-and find the value of data-reward-id
+and find the value of data-reward-id.

+Note, if your channel isn't affiliate (or partner) the Redeems won't even try to work.